morrisfranken/argparse/Readme.md

 # Pointers and Optionals
-In situations where setting a default value is not sufficient, Argparse supports `std::optional`, and (smart)pointers, these can be used in situations where you'd like to distinguish whether an argument was set by the user, or when a default value was used.
-When declaring a raw pointer or a `std::shared_ptr`, the default value for these is automatically set to `nullptr` (or `std::nullopt` for `std::optional`).
+In situations where setting a default value is not sufficient, Argparse supports `std::optional`, and (smart)pointers, these can be used in situations where you'd like to distinguish whether an argument was set by the user.
+When declaring a raw pointer or a `std::shared_ptr`, the default value for these are automatically set to `nullptr` (or `std::nullopt` for `std::optional`).
 ```c++
 std::shared_ptr<float> &alpha   = kwarg("a,alpha", "An optional smart-pointer float parameter");
 std::optional<float> &beta      = kwarg("b,beta", "An optional float parameter with std::optional return");